crittermike/personal-blog/src/pages/ramblings/water-in-our-bodies.md

 ---
-templateKey: blog-post
 title: Just water in our bodies
 date: 2007-12-03
-description: A dream I had one time
 tags:
   - personal
 ---

 I haven't talked about my dad in a while.
 I just woke up from a dream about him.

 In the dream, somehow we found out that he only had a couple more days to live, because he got sick.
 After a bunch of really random things (you know how dreams are), we went out to eat for the last night.
 No restaurants were open, and he said it was because if they opened and he went there there would be a riot of people trying to get in to say bye to him.
 We finally found a place, and me and my sister had to sit on the floor for some reason.
 My parents kept trying to sneakily get me drunk, and I just pretended to drink.
 I thought that they probably assumed it would be easier for me if I didn't remember the last night, but I couldn't stand the thought of forgetting.